- What is the admissions process?

 No phone calls or messages are allowed while in detox to prevent relapse triggers.
 You can make 1 phone call while you are having an integrated alcohol and drug assessment with a counselor present for support, which is typically on your last day.

 Upon completion of medical detoxification, De Paul staff will help you with resources for recommended care.

 - How long does withdrawal take?

-While in the medication assisted withdrawal program, your condition will be assessed daily by medical and clinical staff.
-Once the severity of your symptoms has decreased enough to allow you to be comfortable without medication and/or medical monitoring, you will be transitioned into the residential or outpatient program.
-This process can last anywhere from two to ten days.
+Your condition will be assessed daily by medical and clinical staff.
+You will no longer require medical detox once the severity of your symptoms has decreased enough to allow you to be comfortable without medication and/or medical monitoring.
+This process varies from individual to individual but on average is 3-5 days.

 - What will I do during withdrawal?

-Our detox rooms are co-ed and you will share a room with up to one other person.
-Television, videos, and reading materials will be provided for you to use.
+Our detox areas are co-ed and dormitory style.
+Games, puzzles, television and reading materials will be provided for you to use.

 A nurse will be assigned to care for you and offer support and treatment.
 You will meet with a provider for initial assessment and follow-up, when appropriate.
-A clinician will check in with you and offer support and information on transition to the residential or outpatient program.
-You will be expected to engage in A&D groups and educations groups after your first day of detox to help prepare you for success in recovery.
+A Counselor will provide support and assessment for recommended level of care upon completion of detox.
+You will be expected to engage in addiction, health and education groups on your 3rd day of detox to help prepare you for success in recovery.

 - Does De Paul offer Suboxone for withdrawal?